 “The party must go wholly one way or wholly the other.
 It cannot face in both directions at the same time.
 By declining the honor of the nomination for the presidency, I can restore that opportunity to the convention.
 I so do.”

 “The party cannot face in both directions at the same time.
 Therefore I decline the honor of the nomination for the presidency.”

-The meaning is not changed, but this level of editing makes one wonder about the accuracy of all the other quotes given in the episode, and whether the goal of making a more dramatic soundbite led Stone and the editors to substantially change the content of other quotes.
+The meaning is changed, from “I will refuse to run unless you let me unify the party on morally right terms” to “I’m not running.”
+This level of editing makes one wonder about the accuracy of all the other quotes given in the episode, and whether the goal of making a more dramatic soundbite led Stone and the editors to substantially change the content of other quotes.